tjzeeman/datasciencecoursera/README.md

 The test and training data is then combined and the activity name is added for human readability.

 Finally the script should group the data per activity and subject and calculate an average for each.
+The result of which will be written to a file called _data.txt_.